Procyon (genus)

 Procyon is a genus of nocturnal mammals comprising three species commonly known as raccoons in the family Procyonidae.
-The most familiar species, the common raccoon (P. lotor), is often known simply as "the" raccoon, as the two other raccoon species in the genus are native only to the tropics and less well known.
+The most familiar species, the common raccoon (P. lotor), is often known simply as "the" raccoon, as the two other raccoon species in the genus are native only to the tropics and are less well known.
 Genetic studies have shown that the closest relatives of raccoons are the ring-tailed cats and cacomistles of genus Bassariscus, from which they diverged about 10 million years ago.

 General attributes

 Raccoons are unusual, for their thumbs (though not opposable) enable them to open many closed containers (such as garbage cans and doors).
 They are omnivores with a reputation for being clever and mischievous; their intelligence and dexterity equip them to survive in a wide range of environments and are one of the few medium-to-large-sized animals that have enlarged their range since human encroachment began (another is the coyote).
 Raccoon hindfeet are plantigrade similar to those of humans and bears.
 Raccoons are sometimes considered vermin or a nuisance.
 They have readily adapted to urban environments (compare urban opossums, skunks and foxes), scavenging garbage bins and other food sources.

 Although there is some variation depending on species, raccoons range from 20–40 in in length (including the tail) and weigh between 10 and 35 lb.
 The raccoon's tail ranges from 8 to 16 in in length.
 Male raccoons are generally larger than females.
 A baby raccoon is called a kit.

 Raccoons can live up to 16 years in the wild, though most do not make it through their second year.
 A raccoon that survives past its youth will live an average of five years.
 Primary causes of mortality include humans (hunting, trapping, cars) and malnutrition.